orangegirl85/udacity_p4_game_design/README.md

 ##Forms Included:
  - **GameForm**
     - Representation of a Game's state (urlsafe_key, message, user_name1, user_name2,
-    current_player, board, cancelled flag, game_over flag).
+    current_player, board, cancelled flag, game_over flag, email_reminder_sent flag).
 A board is a list of Strings initialized with 9 empty strings, and as a player makes a move, the position is filled with PLAYER_X or PLAYER_O value.
  - **NewGameForm**